danielk1031/buka2jpg/README.md

 ========
 This project aims to extract jpg from the downloaded buka file and view them on PC. buka2jpg is beta software and may change as buka format changed.

+## System Requirements
+Currently, this is a command-line program.
+You could use this on systems with python 2.x.

+Linux
+Mac OS X

 ##Current Status
 Extract all files and create the corresponding folders based on chaporder.dat.
 If chaporder.dat does not exist, will extract all the .buka under the same directory.